 The Doppler velocity in Jou et al. (2008) is decomposed into tangential, radial, and mean wind components where storm motion is an implicit element in the mean wind component.
-The mean wind $(V_M)$ is the horizontal average of the environmental flow at each altitude following the procedure proposed by Marks et al. (1992), which can be used to calculate the vertical wind shear.
-150 While the divergence of the environmental flow may not be zero since the environmental flow is not constant in the horizontal direction (Chan and Gray, 1982; Chan, 1984), we assume a horizontally homogeneous mean wind in the following derivation.
-This assumption is different than the original derivation in Jou et al. (2008) where the mean wind is a function of radius and height.
+The mean wind ( $V_M$ ) is the horizontal average of the environmental flow at each altitude, which can be used to calculate the vertical wind shear.
+While the divergence of the environmental flow may not be zero since the environmental flow is not constant in the horizontal direction (Chan and Gray, 1982; Chan, 1984), we assume in Jou et al. (2008) where the mean wind is a function of radius and height.
 Storm motion $(U_S, V_S)$ is defined here as the deep layer motion vector over the whole vortex that varies only in time and does not vary with height or radius.
-The remaining terms in the GVTD formulation, namely the tangential $(V_T)$ and radial fast or there is a high deviation of direction between mean wind and storm motion they can produce errors.
-To resolve this error, we re-derive the GVTD technique and separate the storm motion from the mean wind component.

-$(V_R)$ winds, are functions of radius, height and azimuth to the storm center.
-Despite the fact that the environmental wind is 155 an important factor to determine storm motion, the storm motion and environmental wind are not the same component due to vertical wind shear.
+The remaining terms in the GVTD formulation, namely the tangential $(V_T)$ and radial $(V_R)$ winds, are functions of radius, height and azimuth to the storm center.
+Despite the fact that the environmental wind is an important factor to determine storm motion, the storm motion and environmental wind are not the same component due to vertical wind shear.